alextes/gen-bls-key/README.md

 A command-line tool for generating BLS12-381 keys and deriving public keys from private keys.

+## ⚠️ Warning

+This package is minimally tested and should be used with caution.
+While it includes basic unit tests, it has not undergone extensive security audits or testing in production environments.
+Use at your own risk.

 ## Features

 - Generate new BLS12-381 key pairs (private and public keys)